Home » Cub Scout Basics » 25 Cub Scout Terms You Need to Know

 They have specific duties such as taking attendance, leading a flag ceremony, assisting with den activities and conducting a closing ceremony.
 Serving as a denner helps develop the Cub Scout’s leadership skills.

-Packs belong to a community organization, such as a church or a service club, which is chartered by the Boy Scouts of America to operate the Scouting program.
+Packs belong to a community organization, such as a church or a service club, which is chartered by Scouting America to operate the Scouting program.

-Rank – Cub Scouts are grouped by grade or age into specific ranks.
-Kindergarteners are Lions, first graders are Tigers, second graders are Wolves, third graders are Bears, fourth graders are Webelos, and fifth graders are Arrows of Light
+23. Rank – Cub Scouts are grouped by grade or age into specific ranks.
+Kindergarteners are Lions, first graders are Tigers, second graders are Wolves, third graders are Bears, fourth graders are Webelos, and fifth graders are Arrows of Light.

 The Scouts work toward their rank badge throughout the year.
-For example, the second grader is a Wolf, but they don't get their Wolf rank badge until they complete seven Wolf adventures.
+For example, the second grader is a Wolf, but they don’t get their Wolf rank badge until they complete eight Wolf adventures.

 Leave a comment, and let me know what words you think should be in the next list of Cub Scout terms!